Conservator for Special Collections

 It is important that an institution retain treatment reports permanently.
 In some cases, the documentation may be useful to researchers who study the physical artifact or may be needed by a conservator doing additional treatment on the item in the future.
 The report may be kept with the item itself (perhaps housed with it) or it should be easily accessible with other records concerning items in the collection.

-Selecting a conservator is a serious proposition, but it need not be daunting.
+Selecting a conservator is a serious undertaking, but, with reasonable care and diligence, it can be accomplished by the staff of any institution.
 It is important to exercise caution and not rashly entrust cultural resources to a person whose judgment and skills are not commensurate with the task.

-By asking careful questions, contacting references, and working with the conservator before and during treatment, you will be able to obtain competent conservation services.
-In this way, the sometimes delicate chain linking the past and the future will not be broken, and these important resources will remain available to researchers now and in the future.
+By asking careful questions, contacting references, and by communicating and working with the conservator before and during treatment, you will be able to obtain competent conservation services.
+In this way, the sometimes delicate chain linking the past and the future will not be broken, and these important resources will remain available to researchers at your institution into the future.

 American Institute for Conservation.
 Code of Ethics and Guidelines for Practice of the American Institute for Conservation of Historic and Artistic Works, Washington, D.C.: AIC, revised 1994.